 Go beyond simple messaging and consider how you might start conversations with individual parents about their kids' classwork.
 Like a social feed of students' work, Seesaw offers a more personalized -- and often more meaningful -- way for teachers and parents to connect.
 What's more, parents can engage directly with all the great things their kids are doing in school.

-3. Keep parents updated with a standards-based gradebook like MasteryConnect.
+3. Keep parents updated with an online gradebook like ThinkWave.

 Face it -- a lot of parent-teacher conversations tend to be about grades.
 Fortunately, an online gradebook can keep parents up to speed on their kids' progress in class.
-While it won't help you speed-grade that giant stack of essays you've been sitting on, MasteryConnect is a standards-focused grading platform with solid reporting tools.
+If your school doesn't already use an LMS with built-in grade reporting, consider a free gradebook option like ThinkWave.
 To kick off a constructive dialogue, consider how you'll contextualize students' progress in related messages to parents.

-Looking for a tried-and-true blogging option?
-Check out Edublogs.
+Need a more fully featured blogging option?
+Check out WordPress.

 5. Create a class website using Weebly.